 Stonework in rooftop gardens provides one the handiest hard landscaping techniques with perfectly manageable unit sizes and straightforward installation applications, easing logistic conveying into inaccessible sites, while its construction niftily simplified by the use of adjustable pedestals.
 Natural stone greatly extends the range of materials suitable for roof terrace landscape designs, enhancing contiguous architecture and visual contrast, along the added bonus of reduced maintenance.
 Landscaping rooftop gardens with stone and its infinite variations, both organic and man-made, enables expeditious assembly of surfaces, minus the onerous machinery and building paraphernalia prevalent in conventional garden constructions.

 Bespoke seating hubs for roof terrace gardens amalgamate an entire corpus of expert landscaping skills, interlaced with refined ergonomic technicalities.
 While structural engineering safeguards the integrity of load-bearing capacities, the outdoor canvas it envelopes is crucially humanised and intimately personalised by integrative design & build through interconnected, pleasurable terrace platforms.
-Cosy seating forms the nuclei of modern penthouse roof terraces, where alfresco dining, softened by tactile foliage, iridescent lighting and the warm afterglow of fitted fire features, embodies the culmination of a truly homologous design and construction process.
+Cosy seating forms the nuclei of modern penthouse roof terraces, where alfresco dining, softened by tactile foliage, iridescent lighting and the warm afterglow of fitted fire features, embodies the culmination of a truly homologous design & construction process.

 Screen construction defines a pivotal privacy element throughout countless roof terrace projects, where precious seclusion and a sense of solitude in a dense urban milieu outline a desirable prerequisite.
 Mindfulness in design, integrated fine details and neatness in finish contribute to effective screening which instils serene ambience and sought-after refuge.
 The broad spectrum of available materials, with Cedar, glass, hardwood, steel and webbing, coalesced within diverse building methods, is extended by a proactive landscaping approach, whose impetus in pioneering original, site-specific solutions attains effective, and decidedly private, roof terrace sanctuaries.